 36. Investment Strategy

-An investment strategy is a plan that includes a set of parameters for finding and taking advantage of opportunities in the stock market.
-There are a wide range of investment strategies that fall into three main buckets:
+An investment strategy is a plan that includes a set of parameters for finding and taking advantage of opportunities in the market.
+There is a wide range of investment strategies that fall into three main buckets:

-- Fundamental Investment Strategies.
-Fundamental investment strategies are best suited for buy and hold investors.
+- Fundamental Strategies.
+Fundamental investment strategies are best suited for buy-and-hold investors.
 These strategies only take fundamental data like product, market size, market penetration, company management, and innovation into account.
 Investors use this fundamental data to determine the intrinsic value of the company represented by the stock and make investments based on their belief that the stock will rise in value over time.

 - Hybrid Investment Strategies.
 Hybrid investing strategies take the entire picture into account.
 These strategies will use fundamental data to find solid long-term opportunities and technical data to determine when to enter or exit a position.